SonahSofern/Xenoblade-Series-Randomizer/README.md

  Arts Cancel as an option to start the game with

  Faster movement (find where player movespeed integer is kept, probably found threough the precious items that increase speed.)
-FLD owner bonus and the max parameter
+FLD owner bonus and the max parameter (Maybe turn condition to false for battle movement speed https://xenobladedata.github.io/xb2/bdat/common/BTL_EnhanceEff.html#211)4

  Make a option to change some of the base game text that is unclear (like narrator volume and blades autoattack stat)